AnkitPathak0987/Celebal_Project/README.md

 # Azure MFA and SSPR Configuration Project

-This repository contains a detailed report and practical implementation steps for configuring and managing **Azure Multifactor Authentication (MFA)** and **Self-Service Password Reset (SSPR)** using a Microsoft Azure Student subscription.
+This repository contains a detailed report and practical implementation steps for configuring and managing **Azure Multifactor Authentication (MFA)** and **Self-Service Password Reset (SSPR)** using a Microsoft Azure subscription.

 ##  Project Overview